Previous Chapter | Contents | Next Chapter |

 In some cases you can develop ways of taking care of yourself and meeting your needs which do not require other people to change to accommodate you.
 This means figuring out how you can get your major needs met without support, change, or input from others.

 Gloria requested a job transfer within a large company to another state so that she could be closer to her family.
-Being a new employee and unfamiliar with the project that was assigned her, she was eager to do a good job and learn the project as quickly as she could, but she wasn't getting enough assistance from her boss.
+Being a new employee and unfamiliar with the project that was assigned to her, she was eager to do a good job and learn the project as quickly as she could, but she wasn't getting enough assistance from her boss.
 She became frustrated to the point of not wanting to go to work.
 She believed that her boss had an "attitude" against her and that he was purposely frustrating her efforts to do the best job she could.
 Gloria initially focused her efforts on changing her boss's attitude, but realizing that this was going nowhere, she decided to see what behavior of hers she could change.

 The first thing she did was to closely observe her own feelings at work, become more aware of her boss's actions toward her, and more particularly, become aware of her reaction to him.
 After some self-observation, she was able to pinpoint specific things that she did not like about her boss, two of which are described here.